|

 free style and above all the philosophy of this school, which

+is based on freedom of expression."
 "My own work has a strong landscape quality.
 It seems

 to search for a perfect place, maybe coming from endless seeking